 How is interest on PPF calculated?

 The interest on PPF is computed on the minimum balance in an individual’s account between the 5th to the final day of every month.
-Hence, in case the individual wishes to deposit large amounts at any time of the year, he or she has to make sure that he or she invests on or prior the 5th of the particular month, allowing the individual to earn interest for the whole month.
+Thus, in case the individual wishes to deposit a large amount at any time of the year, he/she should do that on or before the 5th of the particular month.
+This will allow the individual to earn interest on the amount for the whole month.

 - The individual may contact their bank or post office branch to know the current status of their PPF account.

 - If the bank provides online banking facility, one can request the bank to link their PPF account to their respective online banking account.
 Once the accounts are linked, the individual can access his/her PPF account and perform the basic functions such as viewing or checking the PPF account status.
 He/she can also make online payments for PPF loans.

 Here are some of the main advantages of having a PPF Account for an Indian citizen:

 - If an individual makes a deposit of up to Rs.
 1 lakh per annum in their PPF account, the sum of money is deductible under Section 80C of the Income Tax Act.
 The contributions made to the PPF accounts of an assessee’s spouse and/or children are also eligible for tax deduction under Section 80C.